BonsaiDen/JavaScript-Garden/doc/timeouts.md

 suggests - will execute the function **every** `X` milliseconds.
 But its use is discouraged.

-When executing code blocks the timeout call, `setInterval` will still issue more calls to the specified function.
+When code that is being executed blocks the timeout call, `setInterval` will still issue more calls to the specified function.
 This can, especially with small intervals, result in function calls stacking up.

     function foo(){
         // something that blocks for 1 second
     }
     setInterval(foo, 100);

-In the above code `foo` will get called once and then block for one second.
+In the above code `foo` will get called once and will then block for one second.

 While `foo` blocks the code `setInterval` will still schedule further calls to it.
-Now when `foo` has finished, there will already be **ten** further calls to waiting to for execution.
+Now, when `foo` has finished, there will already be **ten** further calls to it waiting for execution.

 ### Dealing with possible blocking code

-The easiest as well as most controllable solution is to use `setTimeout` within the function itself.
+The easiest as well as most controllable solution, is to use `setTimeout` within the function itself.

     function foo(){